Marcel Barrington: Club career

 Barrington began the 2015–16 season without a club, despite having featured for Charlton Athletic on trial during pre-season friendlies.
 He eventually joined Isthmian Division One South club Walton Casuals in November 2015, where he scored one goal in eight appearances.
 Making his debut in a 3–2 defeat to Tooting & Mitcham United, he scored his side's only goal three weeks later in a 1–1 draw with Faversham Town.
 His final appearance for the club come in early December, and he was released shortly after.

 Barrington was without a club for six weeks after his departure from the Moatside Stadium, but soon returned to action in the Isthmian Division One South with Tooting & Mitcham United in mid-January.
 He scored one goal in 16 appearances for the club in all competitions.
 On 8 March 2016, he received a call-up to the Guyana national squad ahead of the country's participation in the 2017 Caribbean Cup qualification.
 Barrington scored his first international goal in Guyana's opening fixture on 22 March 2016, concluding the scoring in a 7–0 victory over Anguilla after coming off the bench.

 On 22 July 2016, Barrington signed for National League South side Margate.
 After impressing for the club during a pre-season trial, which saw him score five goals in two games, he was rewarded with a one-year deal.
 Barrington joined Isthmian League Premier Division club Grays Athletic on loan on 8 September 2016.
 Due to budget constraints, he was released in December 2016.

 On 9 December 2016, Barrington returned to former club Tooting & Mitcham United for a second spell.
 After a short one-month spell at Tooting & Mitcham, Barrington opted to join fellow Isthmian League side Hendon.
 Barrington went onto feature twenty-one times for Hendon, scoring four goals before leaving to join National League South side Braintree Town in August 2017.
 He went onto make his Braintree debut during their 2–0 home victory over Chippenham Town, replacing Karl Oliyide in the 80th minute.

 In September 2020, he joined National League South side Welling United.
 Before that, he had a brief spell at Staines Town.
 In May 2021, Barrington moved to Cray Valley Paper Mills, scoring 22 goals in 42 appearances in all competitions.
 He subsequently joined Herne Bay in 2022.
+Following Herne Bay's relegation, he joined Erith & Belvedere in September 2023.
+He returned to Cray Valley Paper Mills in November 2023.